andrewbeesides/andrewbeesides.github.io/_posts/2015-01-27-the-bainbridge-islanders.markdown

 ![P1240132.JPG](/assets/2015-01-24-the-bainbridge-islanders/P1240132.JPG)

-We made a quick pit stop at a bookstore for a nap...
+A quick pitstop at a bookstore for a nap...

 ![the_napping_sisters.JPG](/assets/2015-01-24-the-bainbridge-islanders/the_napping_sisters.JPG)

-...and made our way back to the ferry terminal.
+...and then back to the ferry terminal!

 ![leaving_bainbridge_island.JPG](/assets/2015-01-24-the-bainbridge-islanders/leaving_bainbridge_island.JPG)